-- A2.11 Vehicles must have an engine power capacity equivalent to 1.6cc/70kw/94bhp.
-Vehicles that have been "chipped" to perform equivalent to 1.6cc/70kw/94bhp may be licensed even if the engine itself is less than 1.6cc. - A2.12 Hybrid, electric or other environmentally friendly vehicles can be of any engine size provided that the Council is satisfied that the vehicle is safe, suitable and sufficiently powered to be licensed.
+A2.11 Vehicles must have an engine power capacity equivalent to 1.6cc/70kw/94bhp.
+Vehicles that have been 'chipped' to perform equivalent to 1.6cc/70kw/94bhp may be licensed even if the engine itself is less than 1.6cc.

+A2.12 Zero emission (from the tailpipe) and hybrid vehicles can be of any engine size provided that officers are satisfied that the vehicle is safe, suitable and sufficiently powered to be licenced.